 When we follow our faulty human thinking instead of God's perfect ways, we will find ourselves headed for discontentment.

-We can never live up to our own harsh standards, and every time we fail, we lose another piece of our joy.
-Only God's grace gives us the peace of salvation--not God's grace plus our church attendance or our charitable activities or who we associate with.
+We can never live up to our own harsh standards.
+Every time we fail, and when we do, we lose another piece of our joy.
+Only God's grace gives us the peace of salvation—not God's grace plus our church attendance or our charitable activities or our social status, family, or friends.

 Prayer: Father, I realize how easy it is for me to fall into the trap of legalism.
 Thank You for Your grace.
 Help me to be on guard against legalism in my life, allowing You to sanctify me from the inside out instead of trying to change myself from the outside in.
 I pray in the name of Jesus.
 Amen.